LiberTEM/LiberTEM/docs/source/dev/executors.rst

 All access to data and processing is done by an executor that implements the :class:`~libertem.executor.base.JobExecutor` interface to run functions and tasks.
-That allows to modify where and how processing is done, including running on a cluster or in a single thread, without changes in other parts of LiberTEM.
+The executor specifies where and how processing is done, including running on a cluster or in a single thread, while being independent of other parts of LiberTEM.
 See :ref:`executors` for an overview from a user's perspective.

 .. versionadded:: 0.9.0
     The executor API is internal.
 Since choice and parameters of executors